Learn how to get a credit limit increase and access more cash with your credit card.

 What should I consider before requesting a credit limit increase?

 When you first get a credit card, your bank or provider will usually assign you with an affordable credit limit for your circumstances.
 This limit is based on factors in your credit card application including your income, expenditure, existing debt and credit score or credit rating.

 If you get a credit limit that's too high, you'll increase the risk of ongoing debt.
 Submitting a request for a credit limit increase also impacts on your credit history.
 So before deciding if you want a credit limit increase, it's a good idea to consider whether or not these circumstances have changed.

 Why you should or shouldn’t increase your credit card credit limit

 Why you should

 - Credit score.
-Your credit score will improve, because more available credit generally means a lower credit utilisation ratio (the amount of credit used compared to the amount of credit available).
+If you can afford a higher credit limit, it could help improve your credit score by providing you with a lower credit utilisation ratio (the amount of credit used compared to the amount of credit available).

 - Increased spending potential.
 You’ll enjoy greater spending power, because you can make larger purchases without worrying about maxing out your card.

 - More rewards potential.
 A higher credit limit means you can use your card for more purchases and maximise the points you earn per $1 spent on a rewards or frequent flyer card